WeAllJS/wealljs.github.io/code-of-conduct.md

 The detailed enforcement procedure for any violation of the WeAllJS community standards can be found at the [Enforcement Procedures](/enforcement.html) page.

-[tl;dr](https://en.wikipedia.org/wiki/TL%3BDR): Use one of the following methods to contact the admin staff when you believe a violation has occurred:
+[tl;dr](https://en.wikipedia.org/wiki/TL%3BDR): Mention the issue to the person involved, if possible, and if needed, use one of the following methods to contact the admin staff when you believe a violation has occurred:

 * Use the `/admin` command in the WeAllJS Slack to send a message directly to the admin channel.
 * Direct Message [@WeAllJS](https://twitter.com/wealljs) on Twitter with the details and any relevant links.